March's report features The Launiu Ward Village in Kakaako.

-In order to live comfortably in Hawaii, some studies show that you’ll need a whopping salary of over $122,000.
-(Of course, standards of living vary according to each person and it all depends on your level of “comfort.”)
-The Living Wage Calculator from the Massachusetts Institute of Technology (MIT) says that one adult in Honolulu needs to make $16.59 per hour for a living wage.
-If that is a couple with 2 children, each adult needs to make $17.70 per hour.
+In order to "be happy" in Hawaii in 2023, one study reports that you’ll need a whopping salary of just under $200,000.
+(Of course, every report is different and the standards of living vary according to each person and their measures of "happiness.")
+The Living Wage Calculator from the Massachusetts Institute of Technology (MIT) says that one adult in Honolulu needs to make $22.76 per hour for a living wage.
+If that is a couple (both working) with 2 children, each adult needs to make $30.32 per hour.

 Renting in Hawaii is much more expensive than most places on the mainland – and it all depends on location.
-For example, a studio on Oahu can range from $1000 to more than $1,600 per month and that’s not including utilities, which can be around $150 per month for one person.
-A one-bedroom apartment or home can range from about $1500 to more than $2000 per month and a two-bedroom apartment or a house will start at $1,800 per month.
+For example, a studio on Oahu can range from $1,000 to more than $1,600 per month and that’s not including utilities, which can be around $150 per month for one person.
+A one-bedroom apartment or home can range from about $1,500 to more than $2,000 per month and a two-bedroom apartment or a house will start at $1,800 per month.
 Looking at a luxurious, new one-bedroom condo?
 Expect to fork out at least $3,000 a month.

 You can always opt to live outside of Honolulu’s center or even consider the other Hawaiian Islands – the Big Island’s Hilo is nearly 49 to 56 percent lower than Honolulu, plus offers a laidback and relaxing small-town vibe that may be appealing than the hustle and bustle of the city.

 If you’re looking to buy, the median sales price of a single-family home on Oahu is $1,110,000 as of August 2023.
 The median sales price for a condo on Oahu is $515,000.
 Despite the high prices, increase of interest rates, and lack of inventory, Oahu continues to see demand in home and condo sales.